shreyash-b/rainmaker-rs/README.md

 When running for the first time, you'll need to set ```RMAKER_CLAIMDATA_PATH``` environment variable to the folder containing your claim data (mentioned in step )

 ---

+## Or you can create a new project based on rainmaker-rs template
+- Install `cargo-generate` \
+`$ cargo install cargo-generate`
+- Create a new project \
+`$ cargo generate rainmaker-rs/template`

+More information about the generated template can be found at it's respective repository [here](https://github.com/rainmaker-rs/template)